ralphyz/3D/cup_with_lid/README.md

 # Cup with Lid

 This is a simple cup with a friction-fit lid.
+I made this to fit crayon-pencils for my daughter.
+Depending on the accuracy of the print, you may need to sand the lip on the cup or the inside rim of the lid.
+I have found that adding parafin wax around both areas helps lubricate the plastic and makes the lid easy to remove.

+If you would like to add a letter (or other text) to the top of the lid, change `print_text = false;` to `print_text = true;` and adjust the text you would like to add.

 The defaults:
 ```
 // make smooth circles
 fn=128;